Anicodebekeh/Anicodebekeh/readME.md

 Other Common Github Profile Sections
 👩‍💻 I'm currently working on todo list using html and Javascript

-🧠 I'm currently learning javascript and python
+🧠 I'm currently learning javascript

 👯‍♀️ I'm looking to collaborate on amazing projects

-🤔 I'm looking for help with django

 💬 Ask me about html, css and javascript